S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** Defines a named range to be associated with any ORDERED datum.
-Each such range is sensitive to the context, e.g. sex, age, location, and any other factor which affects ranges.
-May be used to represent high, low, normal, therapeutic, dangerous, critical, etc. ranges that are constrained by an interval.
+This type defines a named range associated with any ORDERED datum.

+Each such range is sensitive to the context, e.g., sex, age, location, and any other factor which affects ranges.
+May be used to representing high, low, normal, therapeutic, dangerous, critical, etc. ranges that are constrained by an interval.

 ....